-This study finds that the Wheatland School District is justified in the collection of its share of the statutory developer fees per square foot of both residential and commercial/industrial construction.
+This study finds that the Wheatland School District is justified in the collection of the statutory developer fees per square foot of both residential and commercial/industrial construction.
 The District should move forward with adopting the new fees.
 This requires the District to follow the appropriate notices for a public hearing and meeting all noticing requirements.